 Nearly every venture capital firm requires a business plan.
 A business plan starts with an executive summary, which gives a brief synopsis of the business concept and history, industry, market, competition, management, marketing plan, as well as financial projections (see here for the business plan components you must include).
 The rest of the plan explains the contents in the executive summary in much more detail.
 The executive summary is the key to getting an investor’s attention.

 Aside from business plans, venture capital firms require the management team to present a slide presentation in which they show their business concept and summary financial projections.
 Unlike business plans, which are usually mailed or e-mailed, slide presentations have Question and Answer sessions in which potential investors will prod the management team with questions and ascertain whether the business is of interest to them.

-Venture capitalists or any analytical investors for that matter carry out due diligence before investing in a business.
-In due diligence, analysts conduct in depth research, analysis, and forecasts of a business concept and revenues in order to determine the viability and value of a business.
+VCs or any analytical investors for that matter carry out due diligence before investing in a business.
+In due diligence, analysts conduct in-depth research, analysis, and forecasts of a business concept and revenues in order to determine the viability and value of a business.

 Return on Investment (ROI), Internal Rate of Return (IRR), Hurdle Rate, Net Present Value (NPV):

 In conceptual terms, ROI and IRR is where the Cash Flows from a venture break even with the original cost of investment after factoring in the Opportunity Cost of Investment or “interest” that the investor could have gotten from another investment of similar risk.
 Formulaically, ROI and IRR are the rates of return “r” at which the NPV equals zero according to the basic valuation formula:

 NPV= Cash Flows/ (1+r)^t minus Capital Investment, where t=time

 The Hurdle Rate is the minimum ROI or IRR a VC or another investor will accept; otherwise, they will refuse to fund a venture.